IR35 is a piece of legislation which allows HMRC to treat private contractors as if they were employees.

-If you have to provide your own contract then at the very least use a professional template and submit your final version for professional review.
+If you have to provide your own contract, then at the very least use a professional template and submit your final version for professional review.
 If your client provides the contract then make sure to have it professionally reviewed sufficiently early to allow time for negotiations.

 IR35 is a complex area of case law and an ordinary solicitor is unlikely to have the expert knowledge needed to identify and resolve potential issues.
-Only hire someone who specializes in dealing with IR35 issues in the contracting sector.
+Only hire someone who specialises in dealing with IR35 issues in the contracting sector.

 IR35 action plan.
 Part 2: next, build a comprehensive and clear picture

 Whilst professional advice is essential when drafting your paperwork, you also need to personally understand what is involved and how to approach it.
 This enables you to be consistent in your working practices.

 Knowing what to look for in a proposed contract also enables you to recognise whether you need to negotiate different terms.

 Here's what you always have to keep in mind, starting with the most important factor: control.